 You will be discussing many issues during mediation.
 Whether that includes parenting time, visitation schedule, or other routines, you must be ready to come to an agreement with your former spouse.
 Successful mediations will get you where you need to be.
 Oftentimes, parents don’t agree on everything but at least the most important decisions are taken care of.

 While mediation is the best approach to handling many family law issues, that doesn’t mean it’s the best solution for everyone.
-If you and your former spouse have a hard time communicating your needs before, through and after divorce, contact Fort Lauderdale family law attorney Gustavo E. Frances today and schedule an initial case evaluation.
+If you and your former spouse have a hard time communicating your needs before, through, and after divorce, contact Fort Lauderdale family law lawyer Gustavo E. Frances today and schedule an initial case evaluation.